 We are the lessee on twelve ground leases with subsidiaries of UHS (for consolidated and unconsolidated investments).
-The remaining lease terms on the ground leases with subsidiaries of UHS range from approximately 29 years to approximately 78 years.
-The annual aggregate lease payments expected on these properties are approximately \$486,000 for the year ended 2020 and \$508,000 for each of the years ended 2021, 2022, 2023 and 2024, and an aggregate of \$29.0 million thereafter.
-Please see Note 4 for further disclosure around our lease accounting.
+The remaining lease terms on the ground leases with subsidiaries of UHS range from approximately 28 years to approximately 77 years.
+The annual aggregate lease payments on these properties are approximately \$508,000 for the year ended 2021 and \$508,000 for each of the years ended 2022, 2023, 2024 and 2025, and an aggregate of \$29.0 million thereafter.
+See Note 4 for further disclosure around our lease accounting.